 The Company maintains two equity plans.
-Upon consummation of the Business Combination, the Company established the Nuvve Holding Corp.
-2020 Equity Incentive Plan (the "2020 Plan").
+Upon consummation of the Business Combination, the Company established the Incentive Plan.
 In addition, in connection with the Business Combination, the Company assumed the Nuvve Corporation 2010 Equity Incentive Plan (the "2010 Plan") and the options granted under such plan.
 However, the 2010 Plan was amended so that no further awards may be granted under such plan.